 See Also: Best Smartwatch under 10000

 What is Refresh Rate?

-In a very simple and layman language, a refresh rate is the ability of a display to process a new image every second.
-That means a number of times a new image appears on the display in one second is called Refresh Rate.
+In a very simple and layman’s language, a refresh rate is the ability of a display to process a new image every second.
+That means the number of times a new image appears on the display in one second is called Refresh Rate.
 The more images per second, the smoother the video will look and vice-versa.
 The refresh rate is measured in Hertz (Hz).

 So, if you are seeing a gaming monitor with a 240hz refresh rate, that means it can process 240 images per second.
 In other terms, that would be a 240FPS display.
 FPS means, Frames Per Second.

 Let’s see the refresh rate from another perspective.
 Have you ever played with a flipbook?
 The more pages will give you a smooth animation.
 Now consider pages as Frames and every flip in one second is the Refresh Rate of that flipbook.